rossng/freewheel/README.md

 - `pnpm install`
 - `pnpm build` to build the extension to the `dist` directory.
 - `pnpm build:prod` will build the extension to the `dist` directory without source maps.

+## Licence

+The code in this repository is licensed under the Blue Oak Model License 1.0.0.
+Code in dependencies may be published under other open source licenses.